EnricoMi/publish-unit-test-result-action/README.md

 ### Isolating composite action from your workflow

-Note that the composite action modifies this Python environment by upgrading PIP and installing dependency packages.
+Note that the composite action modifies this Python environment by installing dependency packages.
-If this conflicts with actions that later run Python in the same workflow (rare case), it is recommended to run this action in an isolated workflow.
+If this conflicts with actions that later run Python in the same workflow (which is a rare case), it is recommended to run this action as the last step in your workflow, or to run it in an isolated workflow.
-This is similar to the workflows shown in [Use with matrix strategy](#use-with-matrix-strategy).
+Running it in an isolated workflow is similar to the workflows shown in [Use with matrix strategy](#use-with-matrix-strategy).

-Your CI workflow should upload all test result XML files:
+To run the composite action in an isolated workflow, your CI workflow should upload all test result XML files:

 ```yaml
 build-and-test: